hzi-braunschweig/pia-system/docs/development.md

 > ⚠️ This is **only for local development**.
 Do _not_ use this for production setups, instead check
 > the [deployment docs](../docs/deployment.md).

-Run `npm start` or `skaffold dev` to deploy PIA to your local cluster.
+Run `npm start` to deploy PIA to your local cluster.
 This will:

 1. Build all Docker images which are needed for the deployment
 2. Create the namespace **pia** if it does not exist
 3. Generate mandatory internal secrets for your local deployment
    - This will create `k8s/deployment/overlays/local-k3d/internal-secrets.yaml` if it is not yet existing
 4. Deploy the Kubernetes manifests to your cluster using the locally built images
-5. Keep your cluster up to date after code changes (as long as the script is running)
-6. Clean up all resources after you stop the script (by pressing `Ctrl + C`)
-   - This can be skipped by starting Skaffold with `--cleanup=false`
-7. For mobile app development, you need to create and add local TLS certificate.
+5. For mobile app development, you need to create and add local TLS certificate.
 Go to [How to add a local TLS certificate for SSL termination](#how-to-add-a-local-tls-certificate-for-ssl-termination) for more information.

 After all services are up and running, you can access: